Telia Company: Controversies

 TeliaSonera has been accused of indirectly supporting dictatorships, allowing them to do man-in-the-middle attacks on their citizens.
 This was disclosed in the Swedish TV show Uppdrag Granskning in 2012.
 TeliaSonera responded to these allegations with: "This is happening every day in all countries and applies to all operators.
 We are obliged to comply with the legislation of each country."

 Further allegations have been presented in Swedish media and elsewhere that TeliaSonera may have illegally, through bribery, acquired licenses in Uzbekistan and Azerbaijan.
 As a result of internal investigations on these and other potential violations to the company's policies, several senior managers were dismissed from the company.
+Telia admitted to this bribery accusations and had to pay US$965 million in settlement in 2017.

-When TeliaSonera exited Nepal there were voices raised in the public debate in Nepal that it had evaded approximately 36 billions of Nepalese Rupees Capital Gains Tax owed to Nepalese government, when it sold its stake to Axiata, a Malaysian Telecom Group, a claim which has been refuted by Telia Company on several occasions.
+When TeliaSonera exited Nepal there were voices raised in the public debate in Nepal that it had evaded an approximately 36 billion rupee capital gains tax owed to the Nepalese government, when it sold its stake to Axiata, a Malaysian Telecom Group, a claim which has been refuted by Telia Company on several occasions.
 In that context, Telia was criticized by media (TV) even in Sweden where its headquarters is located.
 Also, a group of Nepalese people started a movement 'No Tax..
 No Ncell' to boycott the services of Ncell in Nepal.